 A delicious and warming Mexican Pork Soup, made with leftovers and cooked in just minutes.
-(Sponsored Post)

 On a cold and miserable January’s day you really can’t beat a delicious bowl of warm and mildly spicy soup.
 Most people associate soup with lunch but I love to make chunky and filling soups for dinner and this Mexican Pork Soup ticks all those boxes!

-I’ve teamed up with Costcutter to show new and fun ways to make your leftovers go further this month.
 I made this delicious sweet and sticky Marmalade Glazed Ham and turned the leftovers into this soup.

 I used lots of store cupboard essentials to turn the leftover pork into a tasty and mildly spicy soup.
 I used lots of dried spices to create the delicious warming Mexican flavours and tins of chopped tomatoes and kidney beans help to bulk out the soup and turn it into a filling meal.

 I also used one of my favourite meal time shortcuts – frozen chopped veg.
 Super easy, no peeling or chopping required!